Highlights in the Life of George Albert Smith

 “As his great love for his fellowmen began to grow into a great compassion, he saw in vision a certain whole people who went down from the proverbial Jerusalem to Jericho and they fell among thieves.
 He saw them stripped of their raiment and sorely wounded.
 He saw them deserted and deprived.
 He saw priests come by who saw their plight and passed by on the other side.
 He saw modern Levites who came and looked and passed by on the other side.
 President Smith determined it was time to do something constructive for these Indian people who had fallen into misfortune.
 He determined that it was time to bind up their wounds, and to pour thereon the oil.

 President George Albert Smith had a profound concern for people who had become disaffected from the Church, and he sought to show them their error.
 One incident is representative of this.
 A large faction had broken away from the Church and established their own church.
 They were disgruntled with some leaders and presumed to take matters into their own hands.
 President Smith made a historic visit to this group in 1946.
 He met with them and shook their hands, spoke to them, and prayed and wept for them.
 They were touched by his presence.
 He looked and acted like a prophet.
 They acknowledged that he was a prophet.
-Twelve hundred people, feeling the radiant love of Christ reaching out to them through the Lord’s anointed returned to the safety of the Church from which they had strayed.
+Feeling the radiant love of Christ reaching out to them through the Lord’s anointed, 1,200 people returned to the safety of the Church from which they had strayed.

 Because of his great love for mankind, President George Albert Smith could not remain silent about the judgments that would engulf the world if its people did not repent.
 Like Elijah, he spoke with power and authority.
 On one occasion he warned: “It will not be long until calamities will overtake the human family unless there is speedy repentance” (in Conference Report, Apr.
 1950, 169).